STATE OF ARIZONA BOARD OF CHIROPRACTIC EXAMINERS

 Additional Fee: $100 app. fee, $100 original certificate fee

-Min. # years pre-professional education required for licensure: None
+Min. # years pre-professional education required for licensure: None, we do not have a prescriptive requirement for a bachelor's degree.

 Accreditation for Chiropractic Programs/Institutions: Accredited by or has status with CCE or is accredited by an accrediting agency recognized by the USDE or the council on post-secondary accreditation.